About Cawthorne

 There are numerous social and recreational groups active in the parish, ranging from the church bell ringers to the Young Farmers, with all manner of other groups catering for toddlers up to and including the most senior of citizens.
 There is a cricket ground, a football pitch and two social clubs.
 There is a good community spirit in the parish, evidenced by public events such as the Summer Fete which is held alternate years.

 We're sorry to say that Cawthorne Open Gardens won't be returning.
-Thank you fore support over the years and a big thank you to the gardeners and volunteers who made it possible for so many years.
+Thank you for your support over the years and a big thank you to the gardeners and volunteers who made it possible for so many years.
 It truly was a wonderful event.

 Cawthorne